 2. Palazzo Vecchietti – luxury

 All-suite, boutique hotel in a 16th-century palace with large suites, penthouses, and apartments.
-The largest option here, one-bedroom apartments feature two bathrooms, one or two sofa beds, and sleep a maximum of four.
+The largest option here, one-bedroom apartments feature two bathrooms, one or two sofa beds, and sleep a family of 4.
 All rooms include a hideaway kitchenette complete with a dishwasher and coffee maker.
 Many suites add private balconies, rooftop terraces, soaking tubs, or Turkish baths.
-Their decadent breakfast is always a highlight, whether served in the dining room or delivered directly to the suite.
+Their decadent breakfast is always a highlight, whether served in the dining room or delivered directly to the suite. • +39 055 230 2802 • Map

 3. Portrait Firenze – luxury